$100 Minimum Order

 1 – Where Do Computer Headsets plug Into?

 When using headsets on your computer or PC, you will have three very different plug-ins options available.
 The Universal Serial Bus or more commonly USB (technically called -A) port is the modern connector that has become the standard for all computer peripherals ranging from keyboards, mice, charging cable and headsets.
 The latest connection is USB-C specifically for low profile or slim laptop computers.
 These are typically plug-n-play and your computer will install any necessary drivers when you initially plug connect your device.
-The connections that have been around the longest is the Sound Board connection which consists of two, 3.5mm jacks.
+The connections that have been around the longest are the Sound Board/Headset Jack connection which consists of one or two, 3.5mm jacks.
 One jack is for your microphone and the other is for your speaker.
 For cables with one jack, speaker audio will be provided and microphone will be optional.
-When a headset plugs into the Sound Board, it takes over the sound that would normally come out your speakers.
+When a headset plugs into the Sound Board or Headset Jack, it takes over the sound that would normally come out your speakers.
 There is nothing to configure our change in the software.
 It’s complete hardware driven and simple to plug-in.
 You may have volume and mute controls built into the headset cable; however, you can control the master volume of the headset in your computer system settings.

 2 – What Are My Choices?